rebecachuffi/rebecachuffi.github.io/README.md

 Thesis: Central-by-Finite Groups: Group Covers and a Problem by Paul Erdos

 *   Bachelor's Degree in Mathematics (2010-2013)
-University of Braslia (UnB), Brazil
+University of Brasília (UnB), Brazil

  ---